-Panasonic FZ330 versus Sony RX100 III
+Panasonic FZ330 vs Sony RX100 III

-The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were officially introduced, respectively, in July 2015 and May 2014.
+The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were announced, respectively, in July 2015 and May 2014.
 Both the FZ330 and the RX100 III are fixed lens compact cameras that are based on a 1/2.3-inch (FZ330) and an one-inch (RX100 III) sensor.
-The Panasonic has a resolution of 12 megapixel, whereas the Sony provides 20 MP.
+The Panasonic has a resolution of 12 megapixels, whereas the Sony provides 20 MP.

 Body comparison: Panasonic FZ330 vs Sony RX100 III

 An illustration of the physical size and weight of the Panasonic FZ330 and the Sony RX100 III is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is considerably smaller (51 percent) than the Panasonic FZ330.
 Moreover, the RX100 III is substantially lighter (58 percent) than the FZ330.
 It is worth mentioning in this context that the FZ330 is splash and dust resistant, while the RX100 III does not feature any corresponding weather-sealing.

 Concerning battery life, the FZ330 gets 380 shots out of its DMW-BLC12 battery, while the RX100 III can take 320 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 III can be charged via the USB port, which can be very convenient when travelling.